JeeWeetje/iot-workshop/TheThingsNetwork.md

 The messages are shown here too.
 These messages are now available in Azure.

 Next Step: You are now ready to process your data in an Azure Function.
-Continue to [Handling The Things Network telemetry in Azure](Azure.md)
+Continue to [Receivig and handling The Things Network telemetry in Azure](Azure.md)

 ![alt tag](img/logos/dotned-saturday.png)